 Level II includes serious misbehavior that disrupts the orderly operation of the classroom or building.
-Through its frequency or serious nature, behavior that tends to disrupt the learning climate of the school, but does not directly affect the health and safety of others falls into this level.
+Through its frequency or serious nature, behavior that tends to disrupt the learning climate of the school but does not directly affect the health and safety of others falls into this level.
 These infractions, which usually result from the continuation of Level 1 misbehaviors, require the intervention of guidance counselors or personnel on the administrative level.
-If the district is fully virtual, student behavior expectations must still be followed and consequences may range from removal from virtual classes to recommendations for alternative placement.